thefungiz/nebmyco/src/pages/events/2022-02-19-How-to-Grow-Edible-Mushrooms-Workshop-with-Luke-Norris.md

 This event is provided to the public for free by the Nebraska Mycological Society.

 NMS is a donation-fueled, non-profit organization.
-If you find that this event brings value to your mycology experience, please consider donating!
+If you find that this event brings value to your mycology experience, please consider <a style="color:blue; font-weight:bold" target="_blank" href="https://www.google.com/url?q=https://www.paypal.com/donate?hosted_button_id%3DHPX3GSKB5VEXL&sa=D&source=calendar&usd=2&usg=AOvVaw188IGgDwIyAVu7LK0pEVbI">donating</a>!
 Even small donations make a big difference in continuing myco-related education and community building in our state of Nebraska.
 Mush love!